Former Brazil captain Socrates dies at 57

 "Thank you for the beautiful goals, touches of genius, majestic football only Socrates played," the club said in a statement on their website (www.corinthians.com.br) accompanied by a picture of Socrates during his playing days.

-The Brazilian Football Confederation had announced a minute's silence would be observed before kickoff at all matches on Sunday, the final day of the championship.
-Corinthians' players raised a single raised fist in salute to Socrates's goals.
+The Brazilian Football Confederation announced a minute's silence would be observed before kickoff at all matches on Sunday, final day of the championship.

+The brilliant Brazil side of 1982 was regarded as one of the best never to win the World Cup title after they were upset by eventual champions Italy in the second group phase of the tournament in Spain.

-An astute passer and reader of the game, Socrates earned his nickname with a uniquely nonchalant playing style, using the backheel to telling effect and scoring memorable goals with both feet.
+An astute passer and reader of the game, he earned his nickname of 'The Golden Heel' with a uniquely nonchalant playing style, using the backheel to telling effect and scoring memorable goals with both feet.

-His languid penalty-taking style, eschewing the traditional runup to merely step up and lift the ball into the net, backfired at the 1986 World Cup where Brazil lost to France in the quarter-finals on penalties after one of his lazy efforts was saved.
+His languid penalty-taking style, eschewing the traditional run-up to merely step up to the ball and lift it into the net, backfired at the 1986 World Cup where Brazil lost to France in the quarter-finals on penalties after one of his lazy efforts was saved.

+Winner of 60 caps with Brazil, Socrates scored 21 goals and was also known for strong views on both football and politics.

 POLITICALLY ASTUTE